AkshayJ0shi/steam_anomaly_detection_capstone/README.md

   * Unix time (float)
   * DateTimeIndex

 Some of these have underlying timezones associated with them.
 Sometimes it's GMT and sometimes it's the local timezone.
 My data was stored in a different format than ARIMA took, which was a different format than the anomaly detection function took.
-I created [`date_util.py`](date_util.py) to help convert between them, and prevent conversions between date formats from being the things that breaks me.
+I made [`date_util.py`](date_util.py) to automatically convert between them with `date_converter()`.

 # Analysis
 <img src='images/workflow_analysis.png' height=80% width=80%>